Large poutine. A huge legend.

 This professional campaign titled 'Large poutine.
 A huge legend.' was published in Canada in April, 2021.
 It was created for the brand: McDonald's, by ad agency: Cossette.
 This Integrated medium campaign is related to the Food industry and contains 1 media asset.
-It was submitted over 1 year ago by Daphné Cousineau of Cossette.
+It was submitted about 2 years ago by Daphné Cousineau of Cossette.

 Advertising Agency: Cossette, Montréal, Canada

 Creative: Louis-Philippe Tremblay, Anne-Claude Chénier, Alexandre Gadoua, Cédric Audet, Guillaume St-Hilaire, Nicolas Doyon, Simon Provencher-Girard

 Strategy: Jean-Xavier Wilhelmy

 Content strategy: Sophie Giroux

 Production: Géraldine Beaulieu

 Media : Isabelle Baillargeon, Benjamin Ferreira, Nour Hanna

 Weber : Marie-Emmanuelle Khoury, Marie-Philip Leduc